dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 Thankfully, we don't have to start from scratch; the community has already developed many virtualized list components for us to use.
 The most popular of these for the browser are react-window and react-virtualized.
 Virtualized lists are so important that React Native even ships with one: the FlatList.
 Most of us will not have to build virtualized list components, but we do need to know how to use them.

-To implement a virtualized list, we're going to need a lot of data—in this case, fake data:
+To implement a virtualized list, we're going to need a lot of data — in this case, fake data:

 npm i faker